 - Common Name (CN) or username: e.g. “James” [required]

 - User GUID: [Service ID] – [CN]. e.g. VAULT-james.
-With 15.3, this user GUID is now displayed on the “User Details” dialog accessible by the repository administrator under Repository Membership.
+This user GUID is displayed on the “User Details” dialog accessible by the repository administrator under Repository Membership.

 Prior to 15.3, a username was recorded in the common name (CN) field above, which is a non-changeable field.
 We used the CN for two different purposes – it contained the username (or userid) as well as serving as one part of the user’s GUID.
 Because it is used as part of the user GUID, it can’t be modified.

-- ndUsername: With 15.3, this new field was created which is now changeable by the user.
+- ndUsername: This field is changeable by the user.